cicsdev/cics-java-liberty-employee-db/README.md

 cics-java-liberty-employee
 =====================

-Sample weB pplication that uses JDBC to access the Db2 employee table
+Sample web application that uses JDBC to access the Db2 employee table

 ## Repository structure